ThiDinh21/recase/README.md

 ## Limitations

 -   The crate has not undergone any runtime optimization.
 -   Some UTF-8 characters can't be lowercased, like "SS" which is the uppercased form of "ß".
-There might be more that I failed to detect.
+There might be some more cases that I failed to detect.

 <p>&nbsp  </p>